Cognitive Reserve: Use it or Lose it

 Animal studies and some small-scale human trials suggest there may be some things we can do to both develop and preserve this cognitive reserve:

 Recent research also points to certain “purple foods” as being protective against brain damage.
-Three stand out.
-Pomegranate juice, at least in rats bred to develop Alzheimer’s, slows disease progression by half.
-Resveratrol, a chemical isolated from grape skins may actually dissolve the beta-amyloid plaques which cause Alzheimer’s.
-Blueberries continue to show up in the research as protective against damage to brain cells.
+Three stand out: Pomegranate juice slows disease progression by half in rats bred to develop Alzheimer’s; Resveratrol, a chemical isolated from grape skins may actually dissolve the beta-amyloid plaques which cause Alzheimer’s; and Blueberries which continue to show up in the research as protective against damage to brain cells.

 - Stay Sober: Smoking, alcohol and street drugs all kill brain cells.